-Supplements are the last factor to get you over a plateau.
+- Supplements are the last factor to get you over a plateau.
 This should be the final item on your list.
 Make sure you have everything else in order foremost.
-When it comes to supplements make sure you have the 2 fundamental supplements in whey protein and a multi vitamin.
+When it comes to supplements make sure you have the 2 fundamental supplements in

 If it's a strength plateau you're facing, the finest supplement to fight is creatine.
 The best creatine being Creatine Ethyl Ester, commonly known as CEE.